openzipkin/zipkin-dependencies/README.md

     * `SPARK_MASTER`: Spark master to submit the job to; Defaults to `local[*]`

 ### Cassandra
-The cassandra binary is compatible with Zipkin's [Cassandra storage component](https://github.com/openzipkin/zipkin/tree/master/zipkin-storage/cassandra).
+Cassandra is used when `STORAGE_TYPE=cassandra`.
+The schema is compatible with Zipkin's [Cassandra storage component](https://github.com/openzipkin/zipkin/tree/master/zipkin-storage/cassandra).

     * `CASSANDRA_KEYSPACE`: The keyspace to use.
 Defaults to "zipkin".
     * `CASSANDRA_USERNAME` and `CASSANDRA_PASSWORD`: Cassandra authentication.
 Will throw an exception on startup if authentication fails